How Long Do You Have to Report a Car Accident to Your Insurance Company in California?

 Are you legally required to report a car accident to the police in California?

-Yes, under California law, you must report a car accident to the police if it causes injury, death, or property damage over $1,000.
+Yes, under California law, you must report a car accident to the police if it causes injury, death, or property damage of $1,000 or more.
 This legal requirement is separate from your insurance duties.

 You are required to report to law enforcement under California Vehicle Code §16000 in cases involving injuries, fatalities, or significant property damage.
+Failure to report an accident involving injuries or death carries penalties under California Vehicle Code §20001, including fines of up to $10,000 and potential imprisonment of up to one year.
 You must also file Form SR-1 with the DMV within 10 days, even if a police report was filed.
 Failing to do so may result in license suspension or complications with insurance.

 How police reports can support your insurance claim